Beginner’s Guide to Starting Your Own Jewelry Business

 Step 6: Price Your Jewelry Correctly

 Your jewelry line should be pricing appropriately based on the quality and value of your materials and design work.
-Many designers fall into the trap of comparing and attempting to compete with the ultra low prices of jewelry that is mass produced overseas and then sold on Etsy.
+Many designers fall into the trap of competing with the ultra low prices of mass-produced jewelry from overseas.
 While you might be tempted to compete on price, we highly encourage you to fight the urge and price at what you’re truly worth.
 Otherwise, designers are likely to end up disheartened and scraping by financially.

 If you’re worried about overcharging or are just unsure how to price your jewelry, try this exercise.
 On a sheet of paper or Google doc, write down all the value you bring to your customers with your jewelry line.
 This list should include the cost of the materials and tools, but also the experience you bring to the table, time you invest to create something unique, attention to detail, and the heart you put into giving each customer a special experience.
 Are you surprised by how long your list is?
 That’s the value you provide, and you shouldn’t be afraid to ask to be compensated for what you’re truly worth.